 Surah Al-Jumu’ah emphasizes the importance of acting upon religious knowledge, following the teachings of the Prophet (ﷺ), and prioritizing worship—especially the Friday prayer—over worldly distractions.
 It teaches that true success lies in obedience to Allah, not just possessing knowledge without practice.

-Contemporary Relevance of Surah Al-Jumu’ah
+Contemporary Relevance of Surah Juma

 In this fast-paced materialistic world, the message of Surah Al-Jumu’ah is more relevant than ever.
 It reminds Muslims to: